Skip to main content

 Parking

-In Bucharest, you can park for free in public car parks if you have registered your hybrid and electric vehicles in advance.
-Read more about the procedure at e-juridic.manager.ro.
+In Bucharest, you can park free of charge in public car parks if you have registered your hybrid and electric vehicle beforehand.

-There is a premium of between €4,500 and €9,000 for the purchase of a new electric car in Romania.
-If you scrap your old car (Euro 3 or worse), you will receive the maximum subsidy.
+There is a bonus of between €4,500 and €9,000 for the purchase of a new electric car in Romania.
+The maximum subsidy amount is available to anyone who takes their old vehicle out of circulation (emission standard ‘Euro 3’ and worse).

 Charging

-The network of public charging points in Sweden is very well developed.
+The network of public charging stations in Sweden is very well developed.
 However, there are fewer charging points in the north than in the south.
 Fast chargers can be found throughout the country.

-Fortum Norway and Fortum Finland charge cards are also widely accepted.
+Charging cards from Fortum Norway and Fortum Finland are also accepted in many places.

 Parking

 In Stockholm, for example, you pay for parking and can charge for free.
-For more information, see stockholmparkering.se.
+Find out more at stockholmparkering.se.

 Charging

-You can drive through Switzerland in an electric car with confidence.
-In addition to an extensive network of charging points, there are also a large number of fast-charging stations.
+You can drive through Switzerland in an electric car without any worries.
+In addition to a nationwide network of charging points, a large number of fast-charging stations are also available.

 Parking

 There are charging points for electric cars in many car parks in Switzerland.
-There is usually a charge for both parking and charging.
-The same usually applies to public outdoor charging points.
+You usually have to pay for both parking and charging.
+The same usually applies to public outdoor charging bays.
+In some supermarket car parks, charging is free for customers.

-There is no general purchase incentive for EVs in Switzerland.
-However, there are various support programmes in the individual cantons and municipalities.
+Switzerland does not have a general purchase premium for EVs.
+However, there are various subsidy programmes in the individual cantons and municipalities.

 Charging

-Public charging stations are available throughout Slovakia.
-Outside Bratislava, however, there are few fast chargers.
+In Slovakia, public charging stations are mainly located in the west of the country.
+Outside of Bratislava, however, there are only a few fast chargers.

 Parking

-Parking in public car parks is free for as long as you are charging.
-After that, parking fees are charged.
+You can only park for free in public car parks for as long as you are charging your vehicle.
+After that, parking fees will be charged.

 Charging

-Charging points are available throughout Slovenia.
-However, there are few fast chargers.
+Charging points are available throughout Slovenia, especially in the centre of the country.
+However, there are only a few fast chargers.

 One of the leading providers of charging services is Elektro Ljubljana.